 A slow travel, worldschooling family

 Basically, we stay in one place as long as the Government allows us to.
-We try to minimize paperwork, as it can be a little stressful and time-consuming.
-But in some situations in South East Asia, it was better for us to apply for a visa to stay a little longer.
+We try to minimize paperwork, which can be stressful and time-consuming.
+However, in some situations in Southeast Asia, it was better for us to apply for a visa to stay a little longer.

 Sometimes, it’s possible to do a “visa run”.
-This means you leave a country for a short while, and then return.
-In some instances, you might be able to leave and come back on the same day.
-Other countries may require you to stay away for a week, or a few months before returning.
+This means you leave a country for a short while and then return.
+In some instances, you might be able to go and come back on the same day.
+Other countries may require you to stay away for a week or a few months before returning.

 Examples of visa scenarios in different countries